SergiosKar/SergiosKar.github.io/_posts/2018-10-01-Deep_Q_Learning.md

 ## Exploration vs Exploitation

-The algorithm, as described above, is greedy algorithm, as it always chooses the action with the best value.
+The algorithm, as described above, is a greedy algorithm, as it always chooses the action with the best value.
 But what if some action has a very small probability to produce a very large reward?
 The agent will never get there.
 This is fixed by adding random exploration.
 Every once in a while, the agent will perform a